Great Tribulation: How to Discern Truth from Deception

 Great Tribulation sermon video audio notes

 John’s baptism proclaimed the kingdom of God was at hand (Matthew 3:2).
 It was time for the kingdom.
 John said the Messiah was then present in the land (Matthew 3:11).
-If those questioning Jesus answered the question about John correctly, they would also answer their own question.
+If those questioning Jesus answered the question about John correctly, they would also answer their question.

 Naturally, they would not answer the question.
 So, Jesus would not answer their question.
 Jesus defied the religious system!